 Of important note, South Palm Beach is also a town of artists.
 South Palm Beach has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape South Palm Beach’s character.

-South Palm Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about South Palm Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The per capita income in South Palm Beach in 2010 was $46,215, which is wealthy relative to Florida and the nation.
 This equates to an annual income of $184,860 for a family of four.
 However, South Palm Beach contains both very wealthy and poor people as well.